alexiusacademia/electron-db/README.md

 Insert an object into the list of row/data of the table.

 To insert to a custom location, pass the custom location as the second argument as shown in the sample above.
+But do not forget to check if the database is valid.

 ```javascript
 let obj = new Object();